acharya2024/myProject01/04_EM/00_Content.md

     - energy content in charged conducting sphere
     - energy content in charged non-conducting sphere

-#### Section 3.
+#### Section 5.
 Connecting two conductors
 - Connecting two isolated conductors
-    - flow of charge and steady state
+    - Development of electric field in the connecting wires and the direction of charge flow
+    - Steady state situation (field and potential in connecting wires)
+- Energy dissipated
-    - energy dissipated
+    - Change in energy of system upon connection
+    - Amount of heat dissipation

+#### Section 6.
+Earthing of conductor
 - Grounding of conductors
     - effects of grounding
     - charge distribution due to grounding